arthurpaulino/LeanMySQL/README.md

 A better solution would be more similar to Python's `pandas`, using low level storage and manipulation while providing a good higher level interface.

+## What's next?

+* Provide a better way to create tables and make queries without relying so much on freestyle strings, which are prone to error;
+* Plug in a more efficient data structure for query results;

+Feel free to contribute! :D